Catherine de Zegher: Museum of Fine Arts, Ghent (2013–18)

 From 2013 to 2018, de Zegher served as director of the Museum voor Schone Kunsten (MSK), Ghent.
 Her appointment came after uncertainty following the museum's long-term director's death and restoration of the building.
 Her task included the MSK transformation as a city service into a division of the Autonoom Gemeentebedrijf Kunsten.
 The exhibitions and program she developed for the museum attached importance to juxtaposing historical and contemporary art.
-For example, she connected the historical exhibition Gericault: Fragments of Compassion (2014) to the work of Philippinian and Australian artist duo Isabel & Alfredo Aquilizan, who installed cardboard boats reminiscent of the raft in Gericault's historic paintingThe Raft of the Medusa, evoking associations with migration and refugees.
+For example, she connected the historical exhibition Gericault: Fragments of Compassion (2014) to the work of Filipino and Australian artist duo Isabel & Alfredo Aquilizan, who installed cardboard boats reminiscent of the raft in Gericault's historic paintingThe Raft of the Medusa, evoking associations with migration and refugees.
 De Zegher's said that her program, 'aimed to break down separations in society, of isolated and overlooked women, of marginalized communities, and the separation between historical and contemporary art.'

 De Zegher's curatorial projects at the MSK include The Ladies of the Barok (2018); Geta Bratescu: A Studio of One's Own, Parastou Forouhar, Written Room, EyeWitness: Francisco Goya & Farideh Lashai; Simryn Gill, The hemi(cycle) of leaves and paper (2016); Gerda Steiner & Jorg Lenzlinger, Metafloristiek, Raaklijnen/Tangents/Tangentes, Eija-Liisa Ahtila, On foreign subjects, nature of miracles and possibilities of perception, Julia Margaret Cameron in 2015; and Love Letters in War and Peace/Mona Hatoum: Close Quarters, Katrien Vermeire, Kreislauf, Isabel & Alfredo Aquilizan, Lade (Project: Another Country) in 2014.

 From 2015 to 2017, she curated a series of projects at MSK organized in the framework of the European Commission's Creative Europe project, entitled Manufactories of Caring Space-time, organized in conjunction with 49 Nord 6 Est - FRAC Lorraine, Metz, and Fundació Antoni Tàpies, Barcelona.
 The project included artists from Europe's margins (Russia and Tunisia) who reflected on the relational, the collective, and collaborative.
 It showed, among others, the work of Gorod Ustinov, Erin Manning, and Selma & Sofiane Ouissi.

 Under her directorship, de museum (re)installed its collection which opened to the public with the exhibition From Bosch to Tuymans, A Vivid Narrative (2017).
 It includes some juxtapositions of old and contemporary works by artists, such as, Luc Tuymans, Ria Verhaeghe, and Patrick Van Caeckenbergh, to integrate a more in-depth reading of the artworks.